The Petit Lenormand deck is available now. Limited stock

 General meaning

-A man takes the lead and puts a final point himself.
+A man takes the lead and puts a definitive end himself.

-With Man in the first position, the dynamic starts from him: it is his choice, his decision, his active posture that initiates the movement.
-Coffin in the second card shows that this movement aims for an end, a closure, or a clear stop.
-It may involve a man who ends a stage of his life, who chooses to break with a situation, an environment, a habit, or who decides to mourn something.
-The combination emphasizes the voluntary dimension of this passage, even if the external context remains heavy.
+With the man in the primary position, the dynamic begins with him: it is his choice, his decision, and his active stance that initiates the movement.
+The Coffin in the second card indicates that this movement aims for an end, a closure, or a clear stop.
+It may involve a man who concludes a stage of his life, chooses to break away from a situation, an environment, or a habit, or decides to mourn something.
+The combination emphasizes the voluntary aspect of this transition, even if the external context remains burdensome.

 Love and relationships